 The MPI in Nijmegen is an internationally leading research institute studying how our minds and brains process language, including their underlying genetic architectures.
 The institute has a multidisciplinary stimulating research environment, excellent facilities and computing resources.
 We are situated on the campus of the Radboud University and have close collaborative links with the Donders Institute for Brain, Cognition and Behaviour, and the Human Genetics Department of Radboud University Medical Centre.
 We are part of the Max Planck Society, an independent non-governmental association of German-funded research institutes dedicated to fundamental research in the natural sciences, life sciences, social sciences, and the humanities.
 The Max Planck Society is an equal opportunities employer.
 Applications from women, people with disabilities and under-represented groups are particularly encouraged.

 Please send the following documents in a single pdf file by e-mail to Martina Bernhard (Secretary, Language & Genetics Department: email@example.com).

 For informal scientific enquiries, please get in touch with Beate St Pourcain (firstname.lastname@example.org).
 For general enquiries, please contact Martina Bernhard.
-Please indicate whether we can keep your application details and personal information for a duration of up to 2 years so that we can contact you if future positions at the MPI arise.
 The job interview will be held in English.

 Applications will be reviewed from 1 December 2019 onwards until the position has been filled.
 The proposed starting date is negotiable.